 Jerash, Jordan — Practical Guide to Roman Ruins, Tickets and Tips

-Top things to see in Jerash
+What to see in Jerash

 Hadrian’s Arch